AXErunners/axe/README.md

-Axe is a hybrid Scrypt Pow/PoS cryptocurrency.
+Axe is a Scrypt PoS-based cryptocurrency.